kapicorp/kapitan/README.md

 [![Build Status](https://travis-ci.org/deepmind/kapitan.svg?branch=master)](https://travis-ci.org/deepmind/kapitan)

-Kapitan is a tool to manage complex deployments using mixed templating frameworks.
+Kapitan is a tool to manage complex deployments using jsonnet and jinja.

-Use your template of choice to manage your Kubernetes manifests, your documentation, your Terraform configuration or even simplify your scripts.
+Use Kapitan to manage your Kubernetes manifests, your documentation, your Terraform configuration or even simplify your scripts.

 How is it different from [`Helm`](https://github.com/kubernetes/helm)?
 Please look at our [FAQ](#faq)!